what are your brand pillars and how should you define them as an online coach?

 Over the last few years, I've built a system and process that has allowed me and my clients to generate impact, success and income in a consistent manner.
 This is what I call, The Brand Strategy Pyramid.
 This methodology is and intention-based marketing model that allows you to truly define those foundations and pillars for your brand that will allow you to genuinely connect with your ideal audience.

-The truth is that at the end of the day, being successful comes down to your capacity to show your ideal clients that you are the solution that they need.
+The truth is that at the end of the day, being successful as an online coach, comes down to your capacity to show your ideal clients that you are the solution that they need.
 Whether it's through your messaging, your offer, your marketing, your content or whatever it is that you do, your goal is to use your brand pillars in order to overcome objections and show your audience that working with you will allow them to transform their lives.

 That being said, let's break down the different brand pillars that are part of the Brand Strategy Pyramid.